Microsoft Azure Azure Core OpenTelemetry plugin Library for Python

 There is no explicit context to pass, you just create your usual opentelemetry tracer and call any SDK code that is compatible with azure-core tracing.
 This is an example using Azure Monitor exporter, but you can use any exporter (Zipkin, etc.).

-Azure Exporter can be found in the package
+The Azure Monitor OpenTelemetry Exporter can be found in the

 This client raises exceptions defined in Azure Core.

 More documentation on OpenTelemetry configuration can be found on the OpenTelemetry website